anderson-optimization/firebase-lib/docs/05-instantiating-for-angular-api.md

 ## `firebase-lib` Documentation

-### Instantiating Resources for AngularFireDatabase API
+### Instantiating Resources for AngularFire API

 Instantiation process for Angular applications is almost the same as the one for Firebase API.
-The only difference is instead of supplying Firebase API's database instance, an `AngularFireDatabase` instance is provided to the `resourcesApisFactory()`.
-Firebase API's database instance is derived from `AngularFireDatabase` object.
+The only difference is instead of supplying Firebase API's database instance, an `AngularFire` database instance is provided to the `resourcesApisFactory()`.
+Firebase API's database instance is derived from `AngularFire` database object.
 Perhaps the best Angular setup approach is to instantiate resources at the initialization of the application as shown below.

 #### Include dependencies